m4ttheweric/tic-tac-whoa/README.md

 This is a simple tic tac toe game that allows game sizes from 3x3 up to 15x15.

+Also allows configurable win-length to make larger game boards more interesting!

 Have fun!

 This project was bootstrapped with